sgmoore/libby-calibre-plugin/README.md

 ![settings](images/settings.gif)

-Get a Libby setup code by following the instructions [here](https://help.libbyapp.com/en-us/6070.htm).
-Enter the 8-digit code into the plugin settings and click "OK".
+Get a Libby setup code by going [here](https://libbyapp.com/interview/authenticate/setup-code) and follow the instructions to connect sonos speakers and copy the code to the plugin settings and click "OK".
 If you encounter an error, the code may have expired.
 Get a new one and try again.

 You should only need to do this setup once.
 Then add the plugin to the toolbar/menubar as you wish.